The Bear Is On The Prowl

 Treasury yields had been steadily falling since late 2018.
 Why does this matter?
 Because yields would not have been falling (and Treasury prices rising), if underlying economic and market conditions were strengthening.
 In short, they were confirming what the rest of the stock market world was also expressing for more than two years now and what the S&P 500 was denying.

-Yields dropped sharply almost immediately as the COVID crisis took hold in the U.S. in late February.
+Yields dropped sharply almost immediately as the COVID-19 crisis took hold in the U.S. in late February.
 And following an OPEC+ driven liquidation phase that pushed yields sharply higher for a spell, yields have returned to the downside.
 With the 5-year breakeven inflation rate at a near deflationary reading of 0.58%, the zero bound appears to be the eventual stop for U.S. Treasuries.

 Put simply, Treasury yields would not be plunging still today if investors were feeling sanguine about the economic and market outlook.
 Bearish.